fiversen-1234/scrabble/README.md

 Installation.
 -------------
 Unzip the files.
-If the folder name is different from 'scrabDev'
-- you have to adapt the files.
+If the folder name is different from 'scrabDev', you have to adapt the files.
 The varible 'BASEURL' in
 - spiel3.cgi
 - spiel3.2.js